Age of consent laws

 - having respect for agreement or disagreement without repercussion; and

 - having the competence to consent (being intellectually able and unaffected by intoxication).

 Equality relates to the balance of power and control in the relationship.
-Indicators of inequality include size and weight differences, age differences and differences in intellectual development.
+Indicators of inequality include size and weight differences and differences in intellectual development.
 Indicators of power differentials are more subtle and they are often established prior to sexual interactions; for example, a strength differential may have been established in earlier wrestling, fighting or play (Ryan, 1997).

 In considering the final factor of coercion, Ryan (1997) determined that coercion is the peer pressure put on one child by another to achieve compliance.
 Such pressure can be placed on a continuum.
 The lower end may include implied authority, manipulation, trickery or bribery.
 The top end of the continuum may include physical force, threats of harm and overt violence.

 If the relationship between two children or young people under the legal age of consent is unequal, non-consensual or coercive, it is abusive and may require a child protection or judicial response.

 The National Framework for Protecting Australia’s Children 2009-2020